hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. multiple concurrent roster submission - has a potential for introducing race conditions.
 We will prevent this by guaranteeing immutability on rosters.
-2. Size control on the map of rosters - we certainly don’t want this map to grow infinitely so insertion of rosters will be controlled, with clear rules for removal of unused rosters (e.g. the acceptance of a new Candidate Roster invalidates and removes existing one).
+2. Size control on the map of rosters - we certainly don’t want this map to grow infinitely so insertion of rosters will be controlled, with clear rules for removal of unused rosters - the acceptance of a new Candidate Roster will invalidate and remove the current candidate roster.

 ###### Roster API - Implementation